-Department Heads, Supervisors, and County employees shall not be eligible to participate on a committee or panel charged with making hiring recommendations or decisions if the member or official is the family member of the candidate, has a close personal relationship with the candidate or may have a financial interest in the employment decision.
+Department Heads, Supervisors, and County employees shall not be eligible to participate on a committee or panel charged with making hiring recommendations or decisions if the member or official is the family member of the candidate, has a personal relationship with the candidate or may have a financial interest in the employment decision.

-Department Heads and Supervisors shall not hire family members or create a supervisory relationship between family members within their respective department. or be responsible for supervising family members in their department.
+Department Heads and Supervisors shall not hire family members or create a supervisory relationship between family members within their respective department.